ovh/docs/pages/network/bring_your_own_ip/bring-your-own-IP/guide.en-gb.md

 - Once sliced, smaller blocks are not movable outside the campus chosen during the order of the product.
 - Moving a /24 block across french campuses won't work if :
  - It has been reaggregted from a previous slicing
- - The /24 block is imported from a bigger block (/23 to /19)
+ - The /24 block was imported from a bigger block (/23 to /19)

 ## FAQ